 Mushroom risotto with truffle oil is what’s on the menu today.
 Well, that’s what I had yesterday, and probably tomorrow too.
 But this risotto is super delicious so I don’t mind eating the same dish several days in a row.
-Plus I’m a big fan of mushrooms.
+Especially because I’m a big fan of mushrooms.

 If you are too, you might like my other mushroom recipes: Savoury crepes filled with portobello mushrooms and cashew cream or Creamy chanterelle mushroom pasta.